 We will have two separate (adjacent) base camps, one for the IMG Climbers, and one for our IMG Nepalese Staff.
 Each camp will have separate dining, toilet, shower, and kitchen facilities.
 In between the camps, we have our common meeting facility-the giant Eureka Military MGPTS tent, complete with 70,000 BTU military hazmat tent heater that runs outside the tent and pumps the heated air inside (so no danger of carbon monoxide).
-This is the place to be if you want to hang out in a carpeted and warmed environment, watch movies, read, work on the computer, make a phone call, or just socialize!
-We have good charging capacity with both 12v solar and backup generators.
+This is the place to be if you want to hang out in a carpeted and warm environment, watch movies, read, work on the computer, make a phone call, or just socialize!
 Wireless internet will be available at Base Camp (price TBD).
-In our Communication tent, we have a VHF radio base station and large antennas that let us talk with the South Col and all the way down to Pheriche.
+In our communication tent, we have a VHF radio base station and large antennas that let us talk with the South Col and all the way down to Pheriche.
 We subscribe our climbers and local staff to the service provided by the HRA Base Camp Medical Clinic, so you have access to unlimited consultation with the HRA doctors.